The Best Foreign Currency Accounts in Australia in 2026

 Weigh up if the cost of running the account is worth the benefits.
 If you are receiving under $500,000 a year, or are receiving payment in foreign currency as a one-off, you may want to consider some other options:

 1. Bill in foreign currency, but get your customers to pay into your Australian dollar account.
-It’s important to note, that some banks will charge to receive the currency and give you a lousy exchange rate.
+It's important to note that some banks will charge to receive the currency.

 3. Ask your customers to pay you in Australian dollars.
 It’s an easy option for you, but be aware that it could put your customers offside.
 They may want to pay you less, given they are now having to pay in a currency that is foreign to them and exposes them to currency exchange rate risk.